jamai12/jamai12.github.io/_posts/2025/2025-02-07-Build-your-own-Socks-Proxy.md

 The first step is to start our proxy server on the attacker machine, listening on port 9090::
 ![](assets/img/Pasted image 20250207200124.png)

-the server in listen mode we need to configure now the proxychains in proxchains configuration file and put the port we want in our case i used 1080
+The server in listen mode we need to configure now the proxychains in proxchains configuration file and put the port we want in our case i used 1080
 ![](/assets/img/Pasted image 20250207200440.png)
  and i should set the same port in proxychains configuration file
 ![](/assets/img/Pasted image 20250207200602.png)